rstudio/rstudio-conf-2022-program/sessions/unexpected-uses/touch-of-r-in-robotics.md

   photo: /assets/img/2022Conf/_talks/22132_eric-wanjau.png
   bio: |+
     Eric is an Early Career Researcher at the Leeds Institute for Data Analytics (LIDA) in the University of Leeds.
 His research interests span domains such as robotics, computer vision, and signal processing.
-Eric is a co-founder and co- organizer of DekutR data science club at Dedan Kimathi University of Technology, Kenya.
+    Eric is a co-founder and co-organizer of DekutR data science club at Dedan Kimathi University of Technology, Kenya.
     He plays the guitar (terribly but passionately).

 - name: Ian Muchiri
   affiliation: Dedan Kimathi University of Technology